Volkswagen re-starts Europe's largest car factory after coronavirus shutdown

 Volkswagen has overhauled its procedures to include extra hygiene measures.
 Workers are told to measure their temperature and to get changed into their overalls at home, to prevent crowding in factory changing rooms.

-Extra markings have been put on the factory floor so that workers are better able to adhere to a 1.5 metre social distancing rule, and extra time is provided so that employees can disinfect their tools and surfaces, VW said.
+Extra markings have been put on the factory floor so that workers are better able to adhere to a 1.5m social distancing rule, and extra time is provided so that employees can disinfect their tools and surfaces, VW said.

 This week Volkswagen Group will re-start production in Portugal, Spain, Russia, South Africa and South America and from May 3 onwards in Chattanooga in the United States.